fredhutchio/concepts_machine_learning/class1.md

 ### What **is** machine learning?

 Recent advances in compute power, cloud technologies, data collection and data generation have thrust machine learning into the mainstream.
-Increasingly machine learning is looked to as a tool to solve Big Complex Problems like cancer.
+Increasingly machine learning is looked to as a tool to solve big complex problems like cancer.
 Often though the term machine learning is used as a sort of black box, but what actually is machine learning?

-Let’s orient ourselves to the terms I mentioned in the previous slides that you may be familiar with (ML, AI, Deep learning) to get a sense of how things fit together.
+Let’s orient ourselves to the terms mentioned above that you may be familiar with in popular culture to get a sense of how things fit together.

 <p align="center">
   <img align="middle" width="500" src="images/aiMlDl.png">
 </p>

-* AI is a term that embodies anything that enables computers to act more like humans.
-  * This is a whole field of knowledge like ‘biology’ or ‘chemistry’.
+* Artificial intelligence (AI) is a term that embodies anything that enables computers to act more like humans.
+This is a field of knowledge like 'chemistry' or 'physics'.
-* Machine learning is a field of study within AI.
-  * The focus of this field is on the extraction of patterns from large datasets.
+* Machine learning is a field of study within AI, similar to how molecular biology is a specific focus in biology.
+The focus of this field is on the extraction of patterns from large datasets.
 * Deep learning is an example of a collection of similar machine learning methods.
-  * It is a group of similar techniques that use neural networks to learn.
-  * There are other groups of related methods such as:
-    * support vector machines
-    * decision trees
+Other examples of collections of machine learning methods include, decision trees and regressions.

 ### Machine learning defined